 The Data Resource Center for Child & Adolescent Health website includes national and state-level data on hundreds of child health indicators.
 You can browse or search by keywords and topics to retrieve interactive data tables and graphs which allow users to select, view, compare, and download survey data results for the nation, all 50 states plus the District of Columbia, and the 10 HRSA regions.
 These standardized national, state, and regional level population data are specifically designed to assist states with child health needs assessment, program planning, and evaluation, policy and standards development, monitoring, training, applied research, and development of systems of care for children and youth.

 The National Low Income Housing Coalition has data on the cost of housing by Congressional district.

 Learn more about homelessness in New Jersey by reading New Jersey Interagency Council on Homelessness statistics.

 The Poverty Research Institute provides current information about poverty in New Jersey.

 Substance Abuse and Mental Health

-Substance Abuse and Mental Health Services Administration's (SAMHSA) Office of Applied Studies provides the latest national data on alcohol, tobacco, marijuana and other drug abuse; drug-related emergency department episodes and medical examiner cases; and the nation's substance abuse treatment system.
+Substance Abuse and Mental Health Services Administration provides the latest national data on alcohol, tobacco, marijuana, and other drug abuse; drug-related emergency department episodes and medical examiner cases; and the nation's substance abuse treatment system.

-The NJ Division of Addiction Services also compiles data and formulates reports that provide in-depth county specific analysis.
+The NJ Division of Mental Health and Addiction Services also compiles data and formulates reports that provide in-depth county-specific analysis.